goldno/TCGDex/README.md

-# TCGDex Bot
+# TCGDex

-A Discord bot for looking up Pokémon and Riftbound Trading Card Game cards, sets, and series — with TCGPlayer price history tracking for high-rarity cards.
+A Discord bot and REST API for looking up Pokémon and Riftbound Trading Card Game cards, with TCGPlayer price history tracking for high-rarity cards.

+---

+## Discord Bot

-## Commands
+### Commands

 All commands have aliases — e.g. `/pokemon_card` can also be called via `/poke_card` or `/pkm_card`.

-### Pokémon TCG
+#### Pokémon TCG

 | Command | Aliases | Description |
 |---------|---------|-------------|